 Open Culture is one of the better gateway websites for educational and cultural media.
-The site compiles content from around the Web and has an admirable collection of audiobooks — primarily classics — that you can stream over the Web or download on a variety of audio formats for later consumption.
+The site compiles content from around the web and has an admirable collection of audiobooks — primarily classics — that you can stream over the internet or download in a variety of audio formats for later consumption.
 The audiobooks are organized by genre (fiction and literature, nonfiction and poetry) and alphabetically listed by the author’s last name.

 Project Gutenberg houses one of the largest and oldest collections of audiobooks on the Web.
-Its audiobooks project — a collaboration with fellow pioneers LibriVox and AudioBooksForFree — breaks down its extensive collection of books by human and computer-generated narration.
+The site’s audiobooks project — a collaboration with fellow pioneers LibriVox and AudioBooksForFree — breaks down its extensive collection of books by human and computer-generated narration.
 From there you can browse books lists by author’s last name, title, and language.
 However, we suggest avoiding computer-generated narrations if possible.
-No one should have to listen to Jack London’s Call of the Wild read by a Siri knockoff.
+No one should have to listen to Jack London’s Call of the Wild read by an incompetent Siri knockoff.

-Lit2Go has one of the finer looking free websites for audiobooks.
-The throwback site, run by Florida’s Educational Technology Clearinghouse, contains a comprehensive collection of downloadable short stories and poems that you can browse by author, title, genre, collection, and even reading level.
-The bulk of the audiobooks can be downloaded as a single MP3 entity or as short, segmented passages of specific chapters.
+Lit2Go offers one of the finer looking free sources for audiobooks.
+The throwback site, run by Florida’s Educational Technology Clearinghouse, contains a comprehensive collection of downloadable short stories and poems that you can browse by author, title, genre, collection, and even reading level (grades K through 12).
+The bulk of the audiobooks can be downloaded as a single MP3 or as short, segmented passages of specific chapters.
 The homepage search option is also a nice touch, as is the black-and-white artwork that accompanies each title and book collection.
 Our personal favorites?
 We’re going to have to go with Proto-feminist Literature or Autumn in Verse — after all, nothing does inspire classic poetry quite like the turning of the seasons.

-Podiobooks showcases some of the best off-the-beat-path audiobooks the internet has to offer, many of which are even recent publishings.
+Scribl (formerly Podiobooks) showcases some of the best, off-the-beaten-path audiobooks the Internet has to offer, many of which are even recent publishings.
 The site distributes serialized audiobooks via RSS; just click on any of the audiobook links to begin streaming or downloading the narration.
 Although the collection is rather limited, you can browse the book selection by contributing author, genre, award status, release date, and title.
 The site also allows you to donate to your favorite author directly if you feel so inclined, whether his or her book falls under the “Hard-Boiled” or “Urban Fantasy” selection.